LEXA HOLDING BV GROUP’s Tax Strategy in the UK

-Our UK Businesses desire transparency and compliance with tax legislation and acknowledge that managing tax compliance is increasingly complex.
-We evaluate how we meet our tax compliance obligations and responsibilities by engaging professional tax advisors when appropriate and through training of our internal staff.
+Our UK businesses desire transparency and compliance with tax legislation and acknowledge that managing tax compliance is increasingly complex.
+We evaluate how we meet our tax compliance obligations and responsibilities by engaging professional tax advisers when appropriate and through training of our internal staff.
 In addition, the UK businesses’ Board of Directors understand the importance of tax compliance and promote continuous discussion between it and the individuals responsible for tax compliance and the management of tax risk.

-Our UK Businesses engage in tax planning to the extent that such planning supports our businesses’ needs and will only consider transactions that have credible economic benefit and are in compliance with UK tax laws and regulations.
+Our UK businesses engage in tax planning to the extent that such planning supports our businesses’ needs and will only consider transactions that have credible economic benefit and are in compliance with UK tax laws and regulations.
 Our businesses will not enter into transactions which lack commercial substance.

 Our businesses conduct transactions with other group companies in accordance with current OECD principles and on an arm’s length basis.

 Attitude towards risk

 Our UK businesses see compliance with tax legislation as critical to managing our tax risk and maintain a positive attitude toward meeting tax obligations and responsibilities.
 We recognise the complexity of tax laws and understand that they may be subject to differing interpretations which could result in the review and challenge of tax positions by tax authorities.
 Our UK businesses engage professional tax advisers for advice when appropriate to mitigate such risk.